davidmoten/rxjava2-extras/README.md

 The service supports paging in that you can pass it a start number and a page size and it will return just that slice from the list.

-Now I want to give a `Flowable` definition of this service to my colleagues that they can call in their applications whatever they may be.
+Now I want to give a library with a `Flowable` definition of this service to my colleagues that they can call in their applications whatever they may be.
 For example,

 * Fred may just want to know the most popular movie each day,
 * Greta wants to get the top 20 and then have the ability to keep scrolling down the list in her UI.